Luk-gitgood/Game-PO5/README.md

 - Use WASD controls for moving

 - Use LMB for attacking

+- Obtain new weapons by killing more enemies!
 ## Weapons
 - 1 = empty
 - 2 = dagger